intoinside/universalbasic/README.md

 ## 🔮 Roadmap / Future Development

-*   **Android Porting**: A port to Android using the NDK is planned.
-The modular architecture enables swapping the I/O layer (PAL) to interface with a Java/Kotlin UI via JNI.
-See `docs/android_porting.md` for technical details.
+*   **Android Porting**: Full port to Android using the NDK.
+The modular PAL architecture enables interfacing with a Kotlin UI via JNI.
+See [BUILD_ANDROID.md](file:///p:/universalbasic/android/BUILD_ANDROID.md) for technical details.
 *   Complete BASIC instruction set (`IF..THEN`, `FOR..NEXT`, `GOSUB`).
 *   Array handling.